-Winery #1 in the morning, lunch at a local restaurant or at Winery #2, afternoon tasting at Winery #3.
+Winery #1 in the morning, lunch at a local restaurant or Winery #2, and afternoon tasting at Winery #3.

 Choose smaller family wineries.

 When looking for which wineries to visit, aim to jump out of your comfort zone and find some new family-run vineyards.
-This gives you the opportunity to jump into Italian culture, get to know authentic winemaking traditions and explore new wines.
+This allows you to jump into Italian culture, get to know authentic winemaking traditions and explore new wines.

 Reserve in advance!

-While some wineries may still offer drop-in tastings, they much prefer a little heads up.
-By calling to reserve you can make sure someone will be there, the tasting will be set up, and can also grab a tour of the winemaking area.
+While some wineries may offer drop-in tastings, they prefer a little heads-up.
+By calling to reserve you can make sure someone will be there, the tasting will be set up, and you can also grab a tour of the winemaking area.

 All wineries will offer a little snack and water but it is good to bring extra.
 With all the wine tastings you often forget to sip on water as well, but it is important to stay hydrated to keep your energy up for the whole day!